 The system shall be capable of verifying authorization for a requested QoS modification to an active MPS for DTS session.

-The system shall be capable of making authorized QoS modifications in support of MPS for DTS for all media traffic supported via the default bearer (in the case of 4G), or the default QoS flow (in the case of 5G).
+The system shall be capable of making authorized QoS modifications in support of MPS for DTS for all media traffic supported via the default bearer (in the case of EPS), or the default QoS flow (in the case of 5GS).

-The system shall support means to allow a Service User to request QoS modifications for an active MPS for DTS session to support Over The Top (OTT) applications.
+The system shall support means to allow a Service User to request QoS modifications for an active MPS for DTS session.

 The system shall support means to provide a Service User with an indication that a requested QoS modification of an active MPS for DTS session was successful.